delta-io/delta/kernel/USER_GUIDE.md

 Here are the libraries/capabilities you need to build a connector that can read the Delta table

 * Perform file listing and file reads from your storage/file system.
-* Read Parquet files.
-Specifically,
-    * Read the Parquet file footer
-    * Read the Parquet columnar data, preferably in an in-memory columnar format.
+* Read Parquet files in columnar data, preferably in an in-memory columnar format.
 * Parse JSON data
 * Read JSON files
 * Evaluate expressions on in-memory columnar batches